I have an embarrassing admission to make.

 An Easier Way to See Depersonalized Search Results

-The Nightwatch SEO plug-in allows you to do a completely depersonalized search, and save your searches to allow you to recall them easily at any time.
+While &pws=0 is fast if you know where to put it, the Nightwatch SEO plug-in allows you to do a completely depersonalized search, track specific websites, display their rank number, and even save your searches to allow you to recall them easily at any time.

 One other really nice feature is that you can include the URL that you’re actually interested in in the saved searches.